 The next adjustment is the \$7.6 million difference between the accounting value of the pension assets (\$124.6 million) and the market value (\$117 million) of those assets.
 While the accountants might say the higher value is an accepted accounting practice, common sense dictates that the market value of the assets be used even if this makes the value fluctuate from year-to-year (indicating the volatility of high risk assets).
 The Task Force believes that MOFD should start this practice immediately.
-(Note: New accounting rules are being phased in over the next several years which will, in fact, specify that the assets' market value be used.)
+(Note: New accounting rules are being phased in over the next several years which will, in fact, specify that the assets' market value be used.
+See page VI-17 for details.)